Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

       @usability @security
         # Usability because deals with mistyping.
 Security because prevents some simple bots
-      Scenario: Users should be able to verify they email address Given I am Lauren the Tester
+      Scenario: User should be able to verify the email address Given I am Lauren the Tester
         And my Email address is "lauren@example.com"
         And my Email address is not associated with a QAsimodo account